Batched Single-Index Global Multi-Armed Bandits with Covariates: Regret bounds

-\paragraph{Regret analysis when a pilot index is available} When a pilot direction satisfying Assumption \ref{assum: initial_beta_rate} is provided, our regret analysis follows a similar approach to the adaptive binning with successive elimination method of \cite{perchet2013multi, jiang2024batched}, but with non-trivial modifications to accommodate the single-index (GMABC) model setting.
+\paragraph{Regret analysis when a pilot index is available} When a pilot direction satisfying Assumption \ref{assum: initial_beta_rate} is provided {with sufficiently small $\rho_{\rm pilot}$}, our regret analysis follows a similar approach to the adaptive binning with successive elimination method of \cite{perchet2013multi, jiang2025batched}, but with non-trivial modifications to accommodate the single-index (GMABC) model setting.

 We show that, with an optimal choice of batch size and splitting factor, our regret bound for Algorithm \ref{algorithm: SIRBatchedBinning} matches (up to logarithmic factors) with the lower bound in Theorem \ref{thm: lower_limit}, which is also the minimax rate of non-parametric batched contextual bandits but with $d=1$ (noting that their $\gamma$ depends on the covariate dimension $d$, meaning that their rate for $d>1$ is significantly slower than ours).
 To achieve this, we carefully select the batch size and splitting factors to ensure that the regret from one batch does not dominate the regrets from other batches.
-Specifically, we adopt the allocation rule and splitting factor setup proposed by \cite{jiang2024batched}, but with the choice of dimension $d=1$.
+Specifically, we adopt the allocation rule and splitting factor setup proposed by \cite{jiang2025batched}, but with the choice of dimension $d=1$.

 Recall that the list of split factors $\{b_i\}_{i=0}^{M-1}$ determines the number of bins $n_i = \prod_{l=0}^{i-1} b_l$ in the partition $\mathcal{A}_i$ of $[L_\beta,U_\beta]$ and the width $w_i=(U_\beta-L_\beta)/n_i$ of each bin in $\mathcal{A}_i$.
-Let $\gamma = \frac{ (1+ \alpha)}{3}$ and set $a \asymp (T^{\frac{1-\gamma}{1-\gamma^M}})$.
+Let $\gamma = \frac{ (1+ \alpha)}{3}$ and set {$a \asymp \{T/(K\log T)\}^{\frac{1-\gamma}{1-\gamma^M}}$}.
 The split factors are then chosen as follows:

 Note that this leads to the following choice of bin widths:

 The number of samples allocated to batch $i$, i.e., $t_i-t_{i-1}$, is chosen so that it increases with the number of bins in the $i$th layer.
 Specifically, we let